-When completed in 2020, the Technical Campus will be a comprehensive campus offering students multiple paths to success in high-demand, high-wage career fields including automotive, construction, health care, information technology and manufacturing.
+Collin College Technical Campus is a comprehensive campus offering students multiple paths to success in high-demand, high-wage career fields including automotive, construction, health care, information technology and manufacturing.

-The three-story, 340,000 square-foot facility will serve up to 7,100 traditional college and dual credit students when fully occupied.
-Designed with workforce education as its core function, Collin College Technical Campus will provide classroom and lab space dedicated to training tomorrow's craftspeople with the newest industry-standard technology and the latest techniques.
+The three-story, 340,000 square-foot, four building complex serves up to 7,100 traditional, dual credit and continuing education students when fully occupied.
+Designed with workforce education as its core function, Collin College Technical Campus provides classroom and lab space dedicated to training tomorrow's craftspeople on the latest techniques with the newest industry-standard technology.
 The campus's "trade bars," illustrated to the right, are dedicated to major career concentration areas.
 "Learning yards" between the trade bars provide exterior spaces for cross-discipline work and project-based learning.

-The following programs will be offered at Technical Campus beginning in fall 2020.
+The following programs are offered at the Technical Campus:

 |Science, Technology, Engineering and Math (STEM)|